DataDog/documentation/content/en/developers/ide_plugins/vscode/_index.md

 ## Synthetic Tests

-The Datadog extension enables you to [run Synthetic HTTP tests and browser tests on local environments][1] directly in the IDE.
+The Datadog extension enables you to [run Synthetic HTTP tests and browser tests on local environments][1] directly in VS Code.
 You can identify and address potential issues resulting from code changes before they are deployed into production and impact your end users.

+<div class="alert alert-info">We only support <a href="https://docs.datadoghq.com/synthetics/api_tests/http_tests/?tab=requestoptions">HTTP API tests</a> and <a href=" https://docs.datadoghq.com/synthetics/browser_tests/?tab=requestoptions">Browser tests</a>.</div>

 {{< img src="developers/ide_plugins/vscode/vscode-extension-demo.png" alt="The Datadog Extension in VS Code" style="width:100%;" >}}